 The challenge is to create emission-free buildings for more people in the future with significantly less material.
 Beyond this, insights from research on adaptivity reveal new perspectives - for a sustainable transformation of the AEC field.

 More Information will follow soon!

 About CRC 1244

 Since January 2017, fourteen institutes at the University of Stuttgart have been working in close interdisciplinary collaboration on the question of how, in the light of the growing world population and depleting resources, more living space can be created with less material in the future.

 The objective of CRC 1244 is therefore to find answers to the pressing ecological and social questions of our time for the construction industry.
 The aim is to optimize the energy, material and emission balance of the load-bearing structure as well as façade throughout the entire life cycle of the building through adaptivity.

-The IntCDC Conference will be hosted at the campus of the University of Stuttgart, Keplerstrasse 17, 70174 Stuttgart, Germany.
-We are looking forward to welcoming you all at the University of Stuttgart!
+The SWAA will be hosted at the campus of the University of Stuttgart, Keplerstrasse 17, 70174 Stuttgart, Germany.
+We are looking forward to welcoming you all in October!

 The city campus of the University of Stuttgart is located in the centre of Stuttgart (Keplerstr.
 17, 70174 Stuttgart) and can be reached by both public transport and by car.